-12.21.2 Creating, testing and uploading conan binary packages
+12.21.2 Creating, testing and uploading Conan binary packages

-You can use Travis to automate the building of binary packages, which will be created in the cloud after pushing to Github.
-You can probably setup your own way, but conan has some utilities to help in the process.
+You can also use Travis CI to automate the building new Conan binary packages with every change you push to GitHub.
+You can probably setup your own way, but Conan has some utilities to help in the process.

 The command conan new has arguments to create a default working .travis.yml file.
-Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to Bintray.
+Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to Bintray.

 You could follow these steps:

-- 1. First, create an empty github repository, let's call it "hello", for creating a "hello world" package.
-Github allows to create it with a Readme and .gitignore. - 2.
+- 1. First, create an empty GitHub repository, let's call it "hello", for creating a "hello world" package.
+GitHub allows to create it with a Readme and .gitignore. - 2.
 Get the credentials User and API Key (remember, Bintray uses the API key as "password", not your main Bintray account password) - 3.
-Create a conan repository in Bintray under your user or organization, and get its URL ("Set me up").
+Create a Conan repository in Bintray under your user or organization, and get its URL ("Set me up").
 We will call it UPLOAD\URL - 4.
-Activate the repo in your Travis account, so it is built when we push changes to it. - 5.
-Under Travis More Options -> Settings->Environment Variables, add the CONAN\PASSWORD environment variable with the Bintray API Key.
-If your Bintray user is different from the package user, you can define your Bintray username too, defining the environment variable CONAN\LOGIN\USERNAME - 6.
-Clone the repo: \$ git clone <your\repo/hello> && cd hello - 7.
+Activate the repo in your Travis account, so it is built when we push changes to it.

+- 5. Under Travis More Options -> Settings->Environment Variables, add the CONAN\PASSWORD environment variable with the Bintray API Key.
+If your Bintray user is different from the package user, you can define your Bintray username too, defining the environment variable CONAN\LOGIN\USERNAME. - 6.
+Clone the repo: git clone <your\repo/hello> && cd hello. - 7.
 Create the package: conan new Hello/0.10<user>/testing -t -s -cilg -cis -ciu=UPLOAD\URL where user is your Bintray username. - 8.
-You can inspect the created files: both .travis.yml, .travis/run.sh, and .travis/install.sh and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different travis jobs. - 9.
+You can inspect the created files: both .travis.yml, .travis/run.sh, and .travis/install.sh and the build.py script, that is used by conan-package-tools utility to split different builds with different configurations in different Travis CI jobs. - 9.
 You can test locally, before pushing, with conan test. - 10.
 Add the changes, commit and push: git add . && git commit -m "first commit" && git push. - 11.
 Go to Travis and see the build, with the different jobs. - 12.
 When it finish, go to your Bintray repository, you should see there the uploaded packages for different configurations. - 13.
 Check locally, searching in Bintray: conan search Hello/0.10<user>/testing -r=mybintray.

-If something fails, please report an issue in the conan-package-tools github repository: https://github.com/conan-io/conan-package-tools
+If something fails, please report an issue in the conan-package-tools GitHub repository: https://github.com/conan-io/conan-package-tools